In most states, students can take the four GED subtests online from the comfort of their homes or at an official testing

-For information about the online proctored HiSET-Exam-At-Home testing option, go to our post: “The New Online HiSET Exam”
+For information about the online proctored HiSET-Exam-At-Home testing option, go to our post: “The Online HiSET Exam.”

-The GED test taken online is a proctored exam and please make sure your test appointments are in your correct time zone and at the right time!
+The GED test taken online is a proctored exam, and please make sure your GED test appointments are in your correct time zone and at the right time!
 Mistakes happen so easily!

 States that do Not Offer Online GED Testing

-Some states switched to the HiSET (High School Equivalency Test), others decided to opt for the TASC (Test Assessing Secondary Completion) but this option is no longer available.
+Some states switched to the HiSET (High School Equivalency Test), others decided to opt for the TASC (Test Assessing Secondary Completion), but, as said above, this option is no longer available.
 There are states that offer both the GED and the HiSET option.

 It’s important to remember that taking the GED test online requires the same proper test preparation as taking the test in the traditional GED testing center.